Duran Duran (1993 album): Release

 Duran Duran was released on 15 February 1993 in the UK by Parlophone and on 23 February in the US by Capitol.
 In the UK, the album debuted and peaked at number four, remaining on the UK Albums Chart for 23 weeks.
 In the US, it entered and peaked at number seven the following month and stayed on the Billboard 200 for 47 weeks.
 According to Malins, the album remained in the US Top Twenty for five months.
 Zaleski noted that the record marked Duran Duran's first Top Ten US record since the 1984 live album Arena.
 In the UK, it was awarded Silver status by the British Phonographic Industry (BPI) on 1 March 1993 for sales exceeding 60,000, and Gold on 1 April for sales surpassing 100,000.
 In the US, the Recording Industry Association of America (RIAA) certified the album Platinum on 18 June 1993 for sales of more than one million.
 Malins further records that the album was awarded additional platinum discs in South America and across the Far East, generating total global sales of around five million.

 "Come Undone" was released as the second single on 29 March 1993.
 The accompanying music video was directed by the filmmaker Julien Temple and produced by Kirstyn Symes for Nitrate Films.
 Much of the video was shot on location in Los Angeles, with a key sequence filmed overnight in the aquarium at London Zoo.
-Commercially, "Come Undone" peaked at number 13 in the UK and number ten in the US.
+Commercially, "Come Undone" peaked at number 13 in the UK and number 7 in the US.
 According to Sinclair, its performance helped push Duran Duran back up the charts worldwide.
 Zaleski similarly observed that the single demonstrated the triumph of "Ordinary World" was not a one-off.

 "Too Much Information" was released as the third single on 23 August 1993.
 Its accompanying music video, directed by Egan and produced by Larry Perel for Satellite Films, was issued earlier on 5 July 1993.
 The video featured the band performing on the rooftop of the Capitol Tower in Los Angeles.
 Commercially, the single did not match the success of its predecessors.
 It peaked at number 35 in the UK and stalled at number 45 in the US.
 Malins later noted that this suggested fans preferred the softer balladry of "Ordinary World" and "Come Undone" to the new single's more "swaggering, slightly tongue-in-cheek" tone.
-In response, Capitol briefly considered following it with a cover of the Velvet Underground's "Femme Fatale", complete with an androgynous-styled video by the photographer Ellen von Unwerth.
+In response, Capitol briefly considered following it with the cover of the Velvet Underground's "Femme Fatale", complete with an androgynous-styled video by the photographer Ellen von Unwerth.
 However, the plan was abandoned after "Too Much Information" lost radio momentum, effectively ending the album's single campaign.
 Reflecting on this Sinclair argued that choosing "Too Much Information" as the third single was "a big mistake — the first mistake in what was, until that point, a flawless campaign".